xparq/Space_Test/README.txt

 Anyway:

+- Everything-agnostic, can help testing anything (and anywhere, with a working (a)sh shell)

 - Frugal & self-containing; depends on basically nothing (but BusyBox, and optionally gnumake/nmake, if you also want to autobuild stuff;
   and even the built-in `make` of BusyBox would suffice if you didn't